mo-cdinnett/weather/forecast.md

 ## Tomorrow

-Most likely the same but hopefully better
+Most likely the same but hopefully better by the end of the day